AbdullahAl-Hajjar/Object-Detection/Readme.md

 ### How-to

-To run script use the following in the command line:
+To run the script use the following in the command line:

 ```
 object-detection.py --input=plane.mp4  --output=plane.avi --config=yolov3.cfg --weights=yolov3.weights --labels=coco.names